 Flooding is a serious risk in Florida due to the state’s geography and proximity to water, both inland and on the coast.
 Insurance to cover

-this risk is not typically provided in a homeowner’s policy, so it generally must be purchased separately.
+this risk is not typically provided in a homeowner’s policy, so it must be purchased separately.
 Depending on a home’s location, flood

 insurance may be a required purchase as a condition of a mortgage.